kubernetes/website/docs/user-guide/deployments.md

 ## What is a _Deployment_?

 A _Deployment_ provides declarative updates for Pods and ReplicaSets.
-Users describe the desired state in a Deployment object, and the deployment controller changes the actual state to the desired state at a controlled rate.
+You only need to describe the desired state in a Deployment object, and the deployment controller will change the actual state to the desired state at a controlled rate for you.
-Users can define Deployments to create new resources, or replace existing ones by new ones.
+You can define Deployments to create new resources, or replace existing ones by new ones.

 A typical use case is: